matt2ology/csus-computer-science-csc/csc170-software-requiremnt-and-specification/quiz01-guiding-principles/quiz01_guiding_principles.md

 [BLANK] helps the teams to discuss the corrections to be made and opportunities for improvements
 ```

-> `Meaningful feedback` helps the teams to discuss the corrections to be made and opportunities for improvements
+> `Retrospectives` helps the teams to discuss the corrections to be made and opportunities for improvements

 ## Question 12